robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0321/README.md

 # ACS-85-0321

-Divide by 2,3,4,5
+Divide by 2, 3, 4, 5

 ## Overview

-Basically a counter.
-If used with audio, div 2 is an octave lower.
+This sketch is essentially a counter.
+When used with audio, dividing by 2 gives you an octave lower.

-The div values are hard coded, but configurable in the software.
-Values other than 2-5 can be set with the following defines
+The division values are hardcoded but can be customized in the software.
+You can set values other than 2-5 using the following defines:

 ```C
     #define DIVA 2